 Thick Blood Film:

-Infected erythrocytes are counted in relation to a predetermined number of WBCs and an average of 8000/µl is taken as standard.
+Infected erythrocytes are counted about a predetermined number of WBCs and an average of 8000/µl is taken as standard.
 200 leucocytes are counted in 100 fields (0.25 µl of blood).
 All parasite species and forms including both sexual and asexual forms are counted together.